AmadeusWebInAction/core/data/engage-note-above.md

-**NOTE**: Do tick the points you would like to engage us on / discuss and let's meet.
+**NOTE**: Do tick the applicable points that resonate with you / you would like to engage us on using the form below.
+Alternately, you can simple contact us via [email](mailto:%email%?subject=%enquiry%) / [whatsapp](%whatsapp%%enquiry%).

 ----